bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 32°
+- 31°
-- overcast clouds
+- mist
-- 91% humidity
+- 82% humidity
-- 9 mph wind
+- 13 mph wind
-- 0.05 inches of precipitation in the past 24 hours
+- 0.04 inches of precipitation in the past 24 hours

 ## Temperature History